 Classification of Marketable Securities

-Marketable securities can be classified under two categories:
+Marketable securities on the balance sheet can be classified into two categories:

-- Marketable equity securities: Marketable equity securities are equity instruments that are trade on stock exchanges.
-Common type of equity securities are equity and preference shares.
-These instrument must be held for trading purpose or should be available for sale.
+- Marketable equity securities: Marketable equity securities are equity instruments that are traded on stock exchanges.
+The common type of equity securities is equity and preference shares.
+This instrument must be held for trading purpose or should be available for sale.
 If these equity securities are acquired for acquiring control, then these securities aren’t considered as marketable equity securities but, instead, are classified as long term investment in the balance sheet.

 - Marketable debt securities: Marketable debt securities are those debt securities that are traded in bond market.
 Common types of debt securities are U.S Government bonds, Commercial papers and etc. These instruments must be held for trading purpose or should be available for sale.

 Marketable Securities Types

 There are different types of Marketable Securities.
 Some of the common securities available in the market are discussed here.

 #1 – Commercial Paper